techtinkerclub/techtinkerclub.github.io/_curriculum/2025-26/autumn/week-1.md

 ---

 ## Safety & Setup Notes
-- Remind pupils not to pull cables too hard.
+- Remind participants not to pull cables too hard.
 - Show correct way to disconnect the micro:bit from USB.
 - Encourage sharing equipment and helping partners.